seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 There was a friar told me of this man.
 Sirrah, thou art said to have a stubborn soul.
 That apprehends no further than this world,
 And squarest thy life according.
-Thou’rt condemn’d:
+Thou'rt condemn'd:
 But, for those earthly faults, I quit them all;
 And pray thee take this mercy to provide
 For better times to come.
 Friar, advise him;
 I leave him to your hand.
-What muffled fellow’s that?
+What muffled fellow's that?

 **Provost**
 This is another prisoner that I saved.